-Many people visiting Chiang Mai Thailand, enjoy the temples (Wat), culture, food, nightlife and markets, all the excitement that this city has on offer.
-Just outside of Chiang Mai you will find attractions and areas of natural beauty.
-Taking day trips from Chiang Mai should be on every travellers list.
+Many people visiting Chiang Mai Thailand enjoy the splendour of Chiang Mai temples (Wat), culture, food, nightlife and markets, all the excitement that this city has to offer.

 Destinations in the Mae Rim District